 New intuitive design and increased use of videos to enhance and support delivery.

-The cost of the TEMC Tutor Training face-to-face is AU$5,250 (plus GST for Australian venues/teachers).
+The cost of the TEMC Tutor Training is AU$4,850 (plus GST for Australian venues/teachers).
 The cost covers the training, training materials and, where it is delivered face to face, lunches and refreshments on the training days.
 Other costs, such as for transport or accommodation, are not covered.

 Information for current Licensed Tutors